francescortiz/image/README.markdown

 * Thumbnails are automatically removed when database entries are removed.
 * It does not use any templates or resources.
 Just setup urls.py and done.
 * South integration: custom fields are understood by south.
-* URLs get tokenized to the session, so it prevents direct image linkage from external sites.
+* Unless "autogen=true" is set, it prevents external linking.
-* If you set IMAGE_CACHE_ROOT to a directory that is in your public http docs, then you can use mod_rewrite or equivalents to have the HTTP server to serve the resized image directly.
+* If you set IMAGE_CACHE_ROOT to a directory that is in your public http directory, you can use mod_rewrite or equivalents to have the HTTP server serve the resized images directly.

 ## Dependencies